 Liability of Match Officials

-A referee or other match official is not held liable for any:
+A referee (or any other match official) will not be held liable for any:

 Damage to property of any kind.

 Other loss suffered by any individual, club, company, association, or other body, which is due or which may be due to any decision taken under the terms of the Laws of the Game or in respect of the normal procedures required to hold, play, and control a match.